jordanhong/my-config/Vim-config-guide.md

 6. Copy to system clip board: `"*y`
 7. Toggle case of character under cursor pr all visually-selected characters: `~`
 8. `ctrl-O` to jump back to the previous (older) location. `ctrl-I` (same as Tab) to jump forward to the next (newer) location.
+9. Go to definition in same file: `gd`